 In 2016 we are seeing a possible change in the tactics used by cybercriminals against healthcare, away from pure data theft, to cyber extortion.
 There has been a spate of ransomware attacks against healthcare organizations in the U.S.

-The Health Information Technology for Economic and Clinical Health Act or HITECH, was an act originally introduced to set the framework for electronic health records (EHR).
-It helps to extend the reach of HIPPA in term of protection of health data.
+The Health Information Technology for Economic and Clinical Health Act or HITECH was an act originally introduced to set the framework for electronic health records (EHR).
+It helps to extend the reach of HIPAA in terms of the protection of health data.
 An extension to HITECH, section 13407, which is enforced by the Federal Trade Commission (FTC), has brought the supply chain into focus.
-This clause specifies that the rules of data protection and privacy covered by HIPPA covered entities, now extend to all third party business associates, including contractors and sub-contractors, that have anything to do with health data handling.
+This clause specifies that the rules of data protection and privacy covered by HIPAA-covered entities, now extend to all third-party business associates, including contractors and sub-contractors, that have anything to do with health data handling.
 This creates a chain of organizations that have strict rules applied to how they must manage the security and privacy of the health data under their remit.

 Healthcare is also embracing disruptive technologies such as mobile and the Internet of Things (IoT).
 Analysts MarketsandMarkets are predicting the healthcare IoT market to be worth around $163 billion by 2020.
-IoT devices are being used across the healthcare ecosystem from individual wearable’s relating health data to the Cloud, to medical devices used within a hospital context – the FDA now being fully on-board with the use of IoT devices in a medical context.
-As for mobile, a study has shown that at least 87% of physicians use a mobile device for work related tasks.
+IoT devices are being used across the healthcare ecosystem from individual wearable devices relating health data to the Cloud, to medical devices used within a hospital context – the FDA now being fully on-board with the use of IoT devices in a medical context.
+As for mobile, a study has shown that at least 87% of physicians use a mobile device for work-related tasks.

-With all of this data being generated across an increasingly diverse and interconnected playing field of devices and Cloud platforms, healthcare is a cybercriminals dream.
-With HIPPA and now the extended HITECH ruling on third party ownership of data security, it has never been a more important time for the healthcare industry, and its extended supply chain and partners, to step up to the plate and create a healthy cyber security strategy.
+With all of this data being generated across an increasingly diverse and interconnected playing field of devices and Cloud platforms, healthcare is a cybercriminal's dream.
+With HIPAA and now the extended HITECH ruling on third-party ownership of data security, it has never been a more important time for the healthcare industry, and its extended supply chain and partners, to step up to the plate and create a healthy cyber security strategy.